Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Experimental Results

-On the \textit{ACSIncome} dataset our ``SVR-FKD'' generally outperforms all other approaches particular pronounced for GDP, whereas our ``KRR-FKD'' is outperformed by ``KRR-FKL'' both in turn providing better trade-offs than ``NN-HGR'' even for the HGR score.
+On the \textit{ACSIncome} dataset our ``SVR-FKD'' generally outperforms all other approaches particularly pronounced for GDP, whereas our ``KRR-FKD'' is outperformed by ``KRR-FKL'' both in turn providing better trade-offs than ``NN-HGR'' even for the HGR score.

 On the \textit{ACSTravelTime} dataset we observe that most methods -- even if unregularized -- perform equally to the dummy regressor.
-This is not the case for ``SVR-FKD'' that also achieves considerable improvements in terms of fairness without harming performance.
+This is not the case for ``SVR-FKD'' that also achieves considerable improvements in terms of fairness.

-In conclusion we can see quite heterogeneous results -- emphasizing that to achieve fairness the right method has to be chosen for the right task-at-hand.
+In conclusion, we can see quite heterogeneous results -- emphasizing that to achieve fairness the right method has to be chosen for the right task-at-hand.
 Our newly introduced methods show competitive performance across multiple measures and datasets with best performance for ``SVR-FKD'' thus providing an useful new method for fair ML.